hergemony/thepasswordgenerator/README.md

 - An event listener (onclick) has also been created for the copy to clipboard feauture called copyPassword.

 **Github Repository Features**

-One HTML Pages (Index.html - Contains basic user input items and buttons with divs and ids) Two CSS Pages
+- One HTML Pages (Index.html - Contains basic user input items and buttons with divs and ids)
-- Styles.css
-- Reset.css
-Contains centering and styling for html user input features Contains media queries
+- Two CSS Pages (Styles.css and Reset.css)
-One Javascript Page * Contains: * Variables, including arrays and value placeholders * Two event listeners * Two if/else if statements * One function outside of first event listener
+- One Javascript Page * Contains: * Variables, including arrays and value placeholders * Two event listeners * Two if/else if statements * One function outside of first event listener
-Images of screenshots to show example of 'The Password Generator' in action
+- Images of screenshots to show example of 'The Password Generator' in action

 *Thank you for viewing!*